 ……

 The above reference signal in the indicated TCI state is the reference signal w.r.t.
 QCL-TypeD, if there are two QCL RSs in the indicated TCI state.
+And UE assumes that the QCL-Type D reference signal resource in the indicated TCI state is configured in a CSI-RS resource set configured with repetition.

 The value of event instance counter index e for any of the reference signals configured by the newBeamResourceSet-r19, [running from 0 to eventInstanceCount-r19], is set to zero:

-- if the indicated TCI state of the measured reference signal is updated.
+- if the measured reference signal of the indicated TCI state is updated.